 Items (i) and (ii) are directed at situations where a party negotiates in bad faith to prevent the other party from pursuing a business advantage.
 Though these two provisions are fairly specific, item (iii) is very broad and leaves Chinese judges with wide latitude to impose liability.

-For this reason, any case of a failed contract negotiation in China can result in liability under this Article 42.
-For this reason, extreme care must be taken to make clear the terms of negotiation and the commitments being made by the negotiating parties.
+For this reason, failed contract negotiations in China can result in liability under this Article 42 and you thus need to make clear the terms of negotiation and the commitments being made by the negotiating parties.
 An abrupt termination of negotiations with no warning and no explanation is very dangerous under this principle.
 However, even more dangerous is the failure to conclude a deal when the terms have been memorialized in a detailed LOI or MOU.

 The magnitude of potential damage is far greater than most companies imagine.
 In the case of a typical commercial LOI or MOU, compensation can be demanded for the following: